vikkylis/roleplay-bot/README.md

 # roleplay-bot
-You can play the part of NPCs using this bot in text-based roleplay servers.
+You can play the part of NPCs using this bot in text-based roleplay servers in Discord.